 There are many different reasons why becoming an area developer is an attractive proposition.
 Here, we look at five of the most appealing aspects of the position and explain why many franchisees opt to take on this role.

 1. Market exclusivity

-Becoming an area developer ensures that you secure the rights to a territory and prevent other franchisees from benefitting from your target market.
-If an individual starts by opening a single location and attempts to build their business by growing one unit at a time, there’s no guarantee that another franchisee won’t make the most of your success and open their unit in relatively close proximity.
+Becoming an area developer ensures that you secure the rights to a large territory and prevent other franchisees from operating in an area you one day see yourself expanding into.
+If an individual starts by opening a single location and attempts to build their business by growing one unit at a time, there’s no guarantee that another franchisee won’t pip them to the post and open a unit/operational base in relatively close proximity.

 2. Reduced franchise fees

 While area developers will typically end up paying the same franchise fee as other franchisees for their first unit, the cost will usually decrease as you open more units.
 Franchises often offer a tiered pricing system or reduce the payment expected for each unit opened.

 “The multi-unit developer generally does not pay the same initial franchise fee as the single unit franchisee.
 The franchise fee for subsequent locations would be reduced, while the developer pays the same initial fee for its first location in tiers.
 For example, the initial fee for franchises two through five might be reduced to $25,000 and the locations above five might be reduced again to $20,000.00.”

 3. Lower royalty fees